-The recovery bottle, located under the seat, must be maintained between the minimum and maximum levels indicated on the recovery bottle.
+The recovery bottle, located the left of the frame, must be maintained between the minimum and levels indicated on the recovery pottle.

 The engine coolant level is controlled or maintained by the recovery system.
 The recovery system components are the recovery bottle, radiator filler neck, radiator pressure cap and connecting hose.